zalavariandris/lighttrace2/README.md

 - [x] remove class Object like Point from constructors.
 Use Cx, Cy for example.
 - [x] refactor constructors to accept {key value objects}

-- [ ] mousetools to create scene objects
+- [x] mousetools to create scene objects
+- [x] rewrite mousetools to a single mouseDown function. to keep track dragStartPosition.
+- [ ] fix selection when when scene updates.
 - [ ] support light frequency
 - [ ] support light distribution